We use affiliate links. They let us sustain ourselves at no cost to you.

 Proxy Authentication Methods

 1) Credentials simply refer to a username and password.
-Apps may have separate fields for them or require adding credentials to the proxy IP address.
+Proxy manager apps may have separate fields for them or require appending the credentials to the proxy IP address.
 In the latter case, the address would look like this: 192.168.0.1:10000:username:password.
-If your proxy server requires password, you most likely haven’t entered the credentials.
+If your proxy server is asking you for a password, you most likely haven’t entered the credentials.

 What happens if you’re not authenticated?
 The proxy server won’t let you access any content.
 Instead, you’ll get the proxy server is refusing connections or the 407 error.